-Three months later I’m a month away from running a 5k, have lost the baby weight, and have been off sugar and refined carbs for two months.
+Three months later I’ve achieved some health goals for my body.
 But more importantly, I was able to do it because of the inner-outer beauty connection.
 As I grounded myself in God’s word, I accepted my new, “imperfect” body.
-As I accepted my body for what it was, I was free to make changes to its appearance with no guilt or regret.
+As I accepted my body for what it was, I was free to make healthy changes to its appearance with no guilt or regret.
 The motives of my heart were integral to improving my body image.

 I didn’t have to give up inner beauty to improve the outward.
 I didn’t focus solely on the outward at the cost of the inner.
 It took a balance of both.

 What I’ll Teach My Daughter

 There was a post a while back about how to talk to your daughter about her body.
 It’s a great post.
 But as a Christian mom, I have a great responsibility to teach my daughter how to perceive her body in this beauty conundrum.